-But while the bulk of the bill may be their equipment, time and labor are also factors videographers consider when calculating their rates.
+But while the bulk of the bill may be their equipment, time and labor are factors videographers consider when calculating their rates.
 Knowing what you’re paying for—and comparing it to industry standards—may help you make a better decision when picking a videographer.
 Likewise, understanding rates can help you choose what type of pricing structure works best for you.

 Some freelance videographers charge an hourly rate.
 These are usually small event videographers that can afford to take on one or two projects in a day.
-They usually ask for a rough estimate of how long the event will take, calculate it times their hourly rate, and then request for at least half the payment in advance.
-For instance, a Los Angeles videographer who charges an hourly rate of $100 will cover a 3 hour event for $300, but you’d have to pay him at least $150 first.
+They usually ask for a rough estimate of how long the event will take, calculate it in times their hourly rate, and then request at least half the payment in advance.
+For instance, a Los Angeles videographer who charges an hourly rate of $100 will cover a 3-hour event for $300, but you’d have to pay him at least $150 first.

 One of the advantages of choosing a videographer with an hourly rate means he or she is more or less “locked in” your project.
 Being paid per hour makes them accountable for every minute less they face a dispute, and thus can’t afford to work on other projects besides yours.

 Other videographers offer day rates.
-These are more commonly team of two or three videographers—or video producers—working together, and they’re more suited to large events.
+These are more commonly teams of two or three videographers—or video producers—working together, and they’re more suited to large events.
 If you’re planning to cover a shoot, a tour, or a full-day event, you could save more by getting a day rate instead of a per-hour charge.